 - Release Date

 In Poltergeist, something from beyond reaches into our realm, into an average and safe American home, and snatches away an innocent child.
-This spookhouse haunter makes excellent use of the common fear that nothing is scarier than a child in peril, and it popularized the trend of child-obsessed entities in paranormal thrillers.
-Not to mention the eccentric medium coming to the rescue.
+This spookhouse haunter makes excellent use of the common fear that nothing is scarier than a child in peril, and it popularized the trend of child-obsessed entities in paranormal thrillers, not to mention the eccentric medium coming to the rescue.
 The film also moved ghost stories away from those old, spiderweb-ridden, gothic haunted houses into the average suburban neighborhood—a far more invasive notion.
 Released in 1982 during a particularly iconic summer, Poltergeist was extremely influential on an entire subgenre of paranormal thrillers.
-Although credited to director Tobe Hooper, screenwriter and producer Steven Spielberg’s presence remains the more influential creative force behind the camera.
+Although credited to director Tobe Hooper, screenwriter and producer Steven Spielberg’s presence remains the more influential creative force behind the camera, at least on the surface.
 Nevertheless, the question of the film’s true director is a matter of Hollywood lore and contention.
 But the evidence of Spielberg shaping the material is right there on the screen.
-It looks and feels like a Spielberg film, from its concentration on family to its expert manipulation of the audience’s tension.
+It looks and feels like a Spielberg film, from its concentration on the American family to its expert manipulation of the audience’s tension.
 More than thirty years later, Poltergeist still works and still scares, even if its formula is now more common than ever.

 Poltergeist opened just a week after the Spielberg-directed E.T.: The Extra-Terrestrial debuted at Cannes and contains many of the filmmaker’s associated Spielbergisms.
-Within the first moments of Poltergeist, you get the feeling that down the street Elliot is busy feeding Reece’s Pieces to an alien.
+Within the first moments of Poltergeist, you get the feeling that, down the street, Elliot is busy feeding Reece’s Pieces to an alien.
 Indeed, the two films were shot a mere 20 minutes from one another.
-The story is familiar; Roger Ebert wrote, “This is the movie The Amityville Horror dreamed of being.”
-It centers on the Freelings, an average American family in an idyllic middle-class suburban neighborhood, where the children’s room is lined with Star Wars memorabilia and the teenage daughter spends too much time on the phone.
-Though the paterfamilias isn’t another in a long line of absent Spielberg fathers, Steven’s (Craig T. Nelson) money-minded conservative streak finds him reading Ronald Reagan’s biography, whereas his wife Diane (JoBeth Williams) smokes grass.
+The story is familiar.
+Roger Ebert wrote, “This is the movie The Amityville Horror dreamed of being.”
+It centers on the Freelings, an average American family in an idyllic middle-class suburban neighborhood, where the children’s room is lined with Star Wars memorabilia, and the teenage daughter spends too much time on the phone.
+Though the paterfamilias isn’t another in a long line of absent Spielberg fathers, Steven’s (Craig T. Nelson) money-minded conservative streak finds him reading Ronald Reagan’s biography, whereas his wife Diane (JoBeth Williams) smokes grass and fondly remembers her husband’s more open-minded days.
 They have three children: the promiscuous teen Dana (Dominique Dunne), their nervy son Robbie (Oliver Robins), and their youngest, Carol Anne (Heather O’Rourke), who sports a Village of the Damned haircut and manages to be at once cute and creepy.
-A very Spielbergian device introduces these characters in the opening sequence: the family Golden Retriever goes from room to room, sniffing for crumbs and thereby giving us a look at the entire family—a cute, yet clever introductory note.
+A very Spielbergian device introduces these characters in the opening sequence: the family Golden Retriever goes from room to room, sniffing for crumbs and thereby giving us a look at the entire family—a clever introductory note.

 In light of the allegations that Spielberg actually directed Poltergeist, the term “director” requires some examination.
 After the emergence of the Auteur Theory, the director has been considered the sole creative force behind the camera.
 This has not always been the case in Hollywood.
 During the Golden Age, producers like David O. Selznick or Hal B. Wallis had greater influence over the creative decisions, whereas the workhorse director executed the producer’s demands.
 Perhaps the relationship between Hooper and Spielberg better fits this Old Hollywood approach, where the producer has the final say.
 Actors Williams and Nelson have both gone on record to say that Hooper directed their performances in a number of key scenes, but that Spielberg often took over to recalibrate the scene.
 Perhaps Spielberg simply couldn’t stand seeing his screenplay directed by someone else.
 After the film’s release, The Hollywood Reporter ran an open letter Spielberg wrote to Hooper about their “rather unique, creative relationship” during production.
 Spielberg wrote, “I enjoyed your openness in allowing me, as producer and writer, a wide berth for creative involvement, just as I know you were happy with the freedom you had to direct Poltergeist so wonderfully.”